rajendra627/k8s-bootcamp/helm/README.md

 Before following the instructions below, you first need to know the version of K8S cluster.
 To find out the version, run `kubectl version`.
 It will show the client and server version.

-**NOTE: If you are deploying to AKS, move the files described below out of the templates directory priort to executing helm.
+**NOTE: If you are deploying to AKS, move the files described below out of the templates directory prior to executing helm.
 This is because AKS does not support RBAC.**

 You then need to uncomment the apiVersion in the following files to reflect the server version: